mremily9/studio_project/README.md

 ```

-I then had another set of text for the ip address on the left
+I then had another set of text for the ip address on the left.

 ![image](https://github.com/user-attachments/assets/755d95f0-7773-4612-8c4b-b790f1f8f5b7)